rdkcentral/rdk-halif-device_settings/docs/pages/ds-hdmi-in_halSpec.md

 style x fill:#9f9,stroke:#333,stroke-width:0.3px,align:left
  ```

-Device Settings `HdmiIn` `HAL` provides a set of `APIs` to initialize, query and set information about the HDMI input ports, such as getting the number of HDMI input ports, getting the current status of a selected HDMI input port, setting the video scale and selecting which HDMI input to be selected as active.
-And registering callbacks fo asyncronous notifications.
+Device Settings `HdmiIn` `HAL` provides a set of `APIs` to initialize, query and set information about the HDMI input ports such as getting the number of HDMI input ports, getting the current status of a selected HDMI input port, setting the video scale, selecting which HDMI input to be selected as active and registering callbacks fo asynchronous notifications.

 ## Component Runtime Execution Requirements